 Now since you’re all brushed up upon the topic of Lean, Six Sigma, and Lean Six Sigma, here’s a take on the best 6 lessons that Lean Six Sigma has taught me over my tenure as a project manager.

 #1: DMAIC (“duh-may-ik”) – Five Phases of Solving a Problem

 Image source: pixabay.com

 Define – Defining the problem is of utmost importance and is the singular most essential step.
 In this phase, it’s mostly the project leaders that scale out a high-level view of the process and gather data to understand the customer demands and needs with regard to the process.

 Measure – Measuring up the extent of the problem gives you the opportunity to tap its core and prepare a complete plan of data collection.
 Here you can determine the start and end of your project.

-Analyze – During this phase, the data collected and the process are thoroughly reviewed and analyzed to get a holistic view of the root causes that promotes waste and defects.
+Analyze – During this phase, the data collected and the process are thoroughly reviewed and analyzed to get a holistic view of the root causes that promote waste and defects.

 Improve – Here, the team starts to develop innovative and creative solutions that kick-start the improvement of the said process to the levels of Six Sigma and Lean.

-Control – Improvement once implemented need to be sustained and continuously monitored for longevity.
-This phase also include planned reiteration of the steps for Lean Six Sigma, and detailed documentation of the entire process that lead to waste and defect reduction.
+Control – Improvement, once implemented, need to be sustained and continuously monitored for longevity.
+This phase also includes planned reiteration of the steps for Lean Six Sigma, and detailed documentation of the entire process that leads to waste and defect reduction.